Boxing Up “Rainbow”

-Spending the better part of eight years on an idea, then writing a story and script, composing, arranging, and recording the music, directing and producing the musical then the preparation for publication, creates a lot of stuff!
-Boxing up these remnants…is a nostalgic journey.
+Spending the better part of eight years on an idea, then writing a story and script, composing, arranging, and recording the music, directing and producing the musical, then preparing for publication is a long process!
+Boxing up these remnants is a nostalgic journey.

-I walked into my office, which looked somewhat like“The Wreck of the Hesperus,” to begin a dreaded task…long overdue.
-I sat surrounded by mountains of stuff, staring at a forty-three page script, a printed musical score, a CD of the recorded music, and a marketing brochure…neatly stacked on one little cleared spot in my cluttered office.
-That’s it!
-Everything else can be boxed up.
-All the scraps of paper, sticky notes, piles of old scripts, scratched up music sheets, set mock-ups, news articles, letters, e-mails, CD’s, photos, everything else protruding from drawers and openings and spewing across my desk, keyboard, and every other surface including the floor…can now be boxed up and stored until forgotten.
-But, something totally unanticipated hit me…there are things that cannot be put into a box…the memories of the journey and the people and events that have been a part of my life over the past eight years.
+I walked into my office to begin a dreaded task.
+I sat surrounded by mountains of stuff, staring at a forty-three page script, a printed musical score, a CD of the recorded music, and a marketing brochure, neatly stacked on one little cleared spot in my cluttered office.
+That was it; everything else could be boxed up.
+All the scraps of paper, sticky notes, old scripts, scratched up music sheets, news articles, letters, photos, everything else protruding from drawers and spewing across my desk could be boxed up and stored until forgotten.
+But then something unanticipated hit me.
+There are things that cannot be put into a box: the memories of the journey and the people and events that have been a part of my life over the past eight years.

-Our only son, Jerome, moved to Barcelona, Spain from NYC.
-That’s a long distance, leaving a feeling of helplessness to concerned parents.
-Then, the night before opening night of a musical production in which I was a featured performer, I did what everyone said to do, I broke my leg, not once, but twice…the femur, amplified by a large dose of feeling stupid, and six cracked ribs on my left side.
+The night before opening night of a musical production in which I was performing, I did what everyone said to do: I broke my leg.
+Not once, but twice.
+The femur and six cracked ribs on my left side.
 This forced me to lie in bed for nearly four months.
-So, out came the laptop and the story of Cordy Shelburne began.
-A year later, I had a three-act musical of approximately three hours, and lots of beautiful and fun songs.
-I was enthusiastic and full of excitement and presented it to our local theatre group.
-I had worked closely with them for many years, appearing in productions and writing and composing several musicals (four) which added greatly to their coffers.
-They flat out refused to do the show…180 º out from what I had anticipated, and wouldn’t tell me why.
+Out came the laptop and the story of Cordy Shelburne began.
+A year later, I had a three-act musical.
+I was full of excitement and presented it to our local theatre group.
+I had worked closely with them for many years, appearing in productions and writing and composing several musicals but they refused to do the show and wouldn’t tell me why.
 This was a real kick in my gut.

-Concurrently, my mother-in-law, who was living with us died and, typically, a family trauma about “who gets what” unfolded.
-Neither my wife nor I wanted anything except for the whole affair to be over.
+At the same time, my mother-in-law, who was living with us, passed away, and a family trauma about “who gets what” unfolded.
 Greed is not pretty.
 All-in-all, it wasn’t a happy time.
 A friend offered some sage advice: “… go where you are celebrated… not tolerated.”
 This began a series of trips to both Europe and within the US.
 I began to look for, and find, long-term diversions to avoid continuing the journey I knew had to be completed.
 I had written the lead role, Cordy Shelburne, for a fine actress and dear friend, Louise Fletcher.
 One day, a couple of years later, she approached me in the grocery store asking: “Do think they’ll let me out of the nursing home to do the role?”
-It was a lovely way to kick me in the butt to get busy.
-It worked!
+It was a lovely way to kick me in the butt to get busy once again.